Years 7 to 9

 Course overview

-Learning a new language is an exciting journey, and from day one in Year 7, your child will be speaking French in class!
-Whether they’ve had experience with languages at primary school or are starting fresh, our engaging lessons ensure every student gains the confidence to communicate with their peers.
+Learning a new language is an exciting journey, and from day one in year 7, students are speaking French in class.
+Whether they have previous experience from primary school or are starting fresh, our engaging lessons ensure that every student develops the confidence to communicate with their peers.

 What will students study?

-We begin in September with the essentials—how to introduce yourself and share personal details.
-As they progress through Years 7, 8, and 9, students will explore vibrant topics such as home life, family, pets, and school.
-They’ll learn to express opinions and talk about themselves in increasingly complex ways, building a solid foundation in both spoken and written French.
+We begin in September with the essentials – how to introduce yourself and share personal details.
+As they progress through years 7, 8, and 9, students explore topics such as home life, family, pets, and school.
+They will learn to express opinions and talk about themselves in increasingly complex ways, building a solid foundation in both spoken and written French.

 Years 10 and 11